goldenmeanie/surly-frames/README.md

 I find it beyond my capacity to compare geometry between different frames using the charts on Surly’s site.
 I made a CSV of the data I was interested in for my own purposes and thought it might be useful to someone else too.

 ## Usage
-I pulled this into a spreadsheet and hid the rows for sizes and frames I wasn’t comparing.
-What’s left is a nicely scannable table for comparing angles and tube lengths.
 This orientation is a bit less compact with the labels across the top, but I formatted it this way to make the frames available as records rather than the measurement type.

+Load it into a spreadsheet and **freeze that left column**!
+Then you can hide everything but the couple frames your interested in.

 ## Why?
 My LBS only stocks a couple of these frames and only in a couple sizes.
 This helps me extrapolate fit for different frames by comparing the numbers to frames that I am familiar with.